Introduction

 The One True Church According to St. Augustine

-Thus, according to St. Augustine in this work, Against the Fundamental Epistle of Manichaeus, the one true Church:
+Thus, according to St. Augustine in his work Against the Fundamental Letter of Manichaeus, the one true Church:

-• Possesses the very name “Catholic Church,” which is acknowledged even by heretical groups who sometimes wish to ascribe it to themselves, but never do so in reference to their own congregations when anyone asks them, “Where is the Catholic Church?”;
+- Is known not only by its own members, but even heretical and schismatic groups as the “Catholic Church,” who sometimes wish to ascribe it to themselves, but never do so when anyone asks them, “Where is the Catholic Church?”;

 There is only one “denomination” that today makes the same exact claims to being the one true Church as St. Augustine, and is likewise known by its members and the outside world by the same name: the Catholic Church.